crossplane/crossplane/docs/services-developer-guide.md

 are defined in Crossplane core.
 This is because resource claims can frequently be satisfied by binding to managed resources from more than one cloud.
-Consider [opening a Crossplane issue] to propose adding your new resource claim kind to Crossplane if it could be satsified by managed resources from more than one infrastructure stack.
+Consider [opening a Crossplane issue] to propose adding your new resource claim kind to Crossplane if it could be satisfied by managed resources from more than one infrastructure stack.

 Resource claims must: